Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design: System Model

 where $\mathrm{SINR}_i(\mat{w}_1,\mat{w}_{2},\mat{g}_i) = \frac{|\mat{g}_i^H\mat{H}_{ii}\mat{w}_i|^2}{\sigma_i^2 + |\mat{g}_i^H\mat{H}_{ki}\mat{w}_k|^2}$. {In the linear transceiver design, it is well known that the MMSE filter is the optimal receiver for given transmit strategies.} In this paper, the MMSE filter $\mat{g}_i = \big({\sigma}_i^2\mat{I} + \mat{H}_{ii}{\mat{w}_i}{\mat{w}_i}^H{\mat{H}_{ii}}^H + \mat{H}_{ki}{\mat{w}_k}{\mat{w}_k}^H{\mat{H}_{ki}}^H\big)^{-1}{\mat{H}_{ii}\mat{w}_i}$ is employed at $\mathrm{RX}_i$.
 Then, $\mathrm{SINR}_i(\mat{w}_1,\mat{w}_{2},\mat{g}_i)$ becomes

-{ In (\ref{eq:MMSESINR}), the complex mathematical structure (inverse of the sum of matrices and product of matrices) causes a hard coupling of $\mat{w}_1$ and $\mat{w}_2$ in the SINR in (\ref{eq:MMSESINR}), which makes it difficult to analyze the SINR directly.} To gain an insight into this coupling problem, we propose another form of the SINR expression.
+The complex mathematical structure (inverse of the sum of matrices and product of matrices) causes a hard-coupling problem of $\mat{w}_1$ and $\mat{w}_2$ in the SINR in (\ref{eq:MMSESINR}), which makes it difficult to analyze the SINR directly.
+To gain an insight into this coupling problem, we propose an equivalent form of the SINR expression. \begin{proposition} For the two-user single-beam MIMO IC, the SINR in (\ref{eq:MMSESINR}) can be reformulated as